trilogy-group/cn-gitpod/User Manual.md

 2. Create a new team
 ![Create Team](images/team.png)
 3. Add a project and add your repository to the project.
-4. Prebuilds will now be enabled for this repository
+4. Prebuilds will now be enabled for this repository.
+Prebuilds save alot of time by running workspace tasks in advance, shaving off the time required to run builds or other initialization tasks
 ![Prebuilds](images/prebuilds.png)